nchah/tech-graph/README.md

 ## Limitations

-It's worth pointing out where this graph fall short.
+It's worth pointing out where this graph falls short.

+- Currently, only American tech companies are represented in the graph.
+In future updates, other notable companies should also be added.
 - Temporality is not represented in the graph.
 That is, changes in ownership of companies/products over time are not depicted here.
 - As mentioned already, the graph does not show all products and services offered by a company.
 - (Unintentional) bias will be present in the graph.
 How and why certain nodes are linked as they are is certainly open to discussion.
 This is similar to the ontological questions in how knowledge is represented in knowledge graphs.

+## Roadmap

+There will be occasional updates to reflect real world changes in the tech companies.
+Pull requests are also welcome.
+Please also feel free to fork this repository if you plan to build alternative versions of this graph.

 ## The Graph